 Students will call and say, "'I'm stranded and I don't have a way from downtown to get home,'" Stewart says. "'Can you come pick me up?'
 Absolutely, I'm on my way.
 Or 'Mr. Stewart, I'm afraid that I might get jumped on after school today.
 Is it possible you can take me home?'
 Of course."

-Stewart says he doesn't worry about blurring lines or becoming too friendly with his students and won't hesitate to fail someone who's not measuring up.
+Stewart says he doesn't worry about becoming too friendly with his students and won't hesitate to fail someone who's not measuring up.

 Stewart leads a "pride" (more lion imagery) — another name for home room that meets three times a day.